araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 That means that SAC does at least one gradient step per interaction with the environment.
 However, in the current setting, since collecting new data is cheap, the replay ratio tends to be lower than 1/4 (one gradient step for every four steps in the environment).

+### Optimization Result - Tuned Hyperparameters

-To optimize the hyperparameters, I used Optuna's CMA-ES sampler for 100 trials (taking about 10 hours with a population size of 10 individuals).
+To optimize the hyperparameters, I used Optuna's CMA-ES sampler for 100 trials[^need-compute] (taking about 10 hours with a population size of 10 individuals).
 Afterward, I retrained the best trials to [filter out](https://arxiv.org/abs/2209.07171) any lucky seeds, i.e., to find hyperparameters that work consistently across different runs.

+This is how the optimization looks like, many trials were successful:

 <img style="max-width: 100%" src="./img/optuna_sac.png" alt="Hyperparameter optimization history" />
 <p style="font-size: 12pt; text-align:center;">Hyperparameter optimization history</p>

-These are the hyperparameters of SAC, optimized for speed:
+These are the tuned hyperparameters of SAC found by the CMA-ES sampler while optimizing for speed:
 ```yaml
 batch_size: 512
 buffer_size: 2_000_000